The Star Spangled Banner (Whitney Houston recording): Other live performances

-Influence
+Legacy and influence

-Beyoncé, who performed "The Star-Spangled Banner" at Super Bowl XXXVIII in 2004, referred to Houston's Super Bowl anthem as a big influence on her, talking about the experience on The Oprah Winfrey Show, originally aired on April 5, 2004: "Even more so than the Grammys, singing The Star-Spangled Banner, the national anthem, has always been a dream.
+Beyoncé, who performed "The Star-Spangled Banner" at Super Bowl XXXVIII in 2004, referred to Houston's Super Bowl anthem as a big influence on her.
+The musical arrangement of her performance, composed by Randy Waldman, incorporated several quotations of Houston's performance into the orchestral accompaniment.
+Speaking later about the experience on The Oprah Winfrey Show, originally aired on April 5, 2004: "Even more so than the Grammys, singing The Star-Spangled Banner, the national anthem, has always been a dream.
 [As a child,] I watched Whitney Houston, and I literally was in tears.
 And I grew up saying, 'Mom, I'm going to do that.'...I actually did it!
 It was overwhelming.
 It was amazing, it really was."

 Lady Gaga, in an exclusive interview with CNN-IBN, answered the question about her mention of Houston's name in her Grammy award acceptance speech in 2011 that "Whitney was my major vocal inspiration when I was young.
 We used to listen to her rendition of 'The Star Spangled Banner' over and over again.
 She has an angel in her throat, and I promised myself that the first time I win a Grammy that I would thank Whitney on TV.
 I did that last year too, but that was not on TV.
 So this year I had to thank her again."